proofgeist/fmdapi/README.md

 This package also includes a helper function that will automatically generate types for each of your layouts.
 Use this tool regularly during development to easily keep your types updated with any schema changes in FileMaker. 🤯

 The generated file also produces a layout-specific client instance that will automatically type all of the methods for that layout **and** validates the response using the [`zod`](https://github.com/colinhacks/zod) library.
-This validaiton happens at runtime so you can protect against dangerous field changes even when you haven't ran the code generator recently, or in your production deployment!
+This validation happens at runtime so you can protect against dangerous field changes even when you haven't ran the code generator recently, or in your production deployment!

 ### Setup instructions: